Order in Decline: Singles

 On April 24, 2019, they released the single "Out for Blood", written by Deryck Whibley and Mike Green through Hopeless Records, along with an accompanying music video.
 The same day, the band also announced their seventh studio album, Order In Decline, which was released on July 19, 2019.
 On June 11, the second single "A Death in the Family" was released along with a music video.
 On June 18, "Never There" was released as the third single, along with a video.
 On July 8, a fourth single, “45 (A Matter of Time),” was released, along with a music video.
 The acoustic versions of “Heads Will Roll” and “Catching Fire,” which were released as bonus tracks, were released as a digital single under the title “Order In Decline B-Sides.”

 On May 28, 2021, almost two years after the album’s initial release, the band released a version of "Catching Fire" featuring Nothing,Nowhere, accompanied by a music video.

 Composition

-Musically, Order in Decline has been described as continuing the band's departure from pop punk, instead showing styles such as heavy metal, punk rock, hard rock, melodic hardcore, and alternative metal.
+Musically, Order in Decline has been described as continuing the band's departure from pop punk, instead showing styles such as heavy metal, punk rock, melodic hardcore, and alternative metal.